Shopify/ui-extensions/packages/post-purchase-ui-extensions-react/README.md

 }
 ```

 If you’ve ever used React on the web, you’re probably used to returning DOM nodes as part of your React components.
-Because UI extensions execute in a web worker and have no access to the DOM, returning DOM components is an error in UI extensions.
+Because UI Extensions execute in a web worker and have no access to the DOM, returning DOM components is an error in UI Extensions.
 Instead, you can return the components you import from `@shopify/post-purchase-ui-extensions-react`, which are the equivalent of the DOM in Post Purchase UI Extensions — they are the “leaf” elements, the lowest-level UI primitives that exist.

 ```tsx
 import {render, Button} from '@shopify/post-purchase-ui-extensions-react';